SABLE: Secure And Byzantine robust LEarning: Introduction

-Second, we introduce \aggregator{} (Homomorphic Trimmed Sum), which is the first attempt at computing CWTM homomorphically.
+\textbf{Novel homomorphic operators.} Second, we introduce \aggregator{}, the first solution for computing CWTM homomorphically.
 The design of \aggregator{} poses a number of challenges.
-While batching can help to implement CWTM homomorphically, it is not sufficient on its own as CWTM requires a sorting operation which is notoriously costly to perform in the encrypted domain.
-Indeed, some batching-friendly homomorphic sorting operators have been proposed in the literature \cite{TanEtAl, IZ21, NarumanchiGEG17}, however they cannot be directly used for CWTM which calls for the addition of a selection of elements \emph{after} they have been sorted.
+While batching can help to implement CWTM homomorphically, it is not sufficient on its own as CWTM requires a sorting operation which is costly to perform in the encrypted domain.
+Indeed, some batching-friendly homomorphic sorting operators have been proposed in the literature \cite{TanEtAl, IZ21, NarumanchiGEG17}; but they cannot be directly used for CWTM because the latter also requires the addition of a selection of elements \emph{after} they have been sorted.
 In fact, the encoding of integer values into plaintexts in these solutions is ill-adapted to our problem.
-To circumvent this limitation, we devise a novel plaintext encoding method that exploits an extra degree of freedom in HE schemes (specifically, we decouple the base in the integer decomposition from the plaintext modulus).
+To circumvent this limitation, we devise a plaintext encoding method that exploits an extra degree of freedom in HE schemes (specifically, we decouple the base in the integer decomposition from the plaintext modulus).
 This serves multiple purposes simultaneously: (1) it allows to customize data structures that are better adapted to the dimension of vectors and the range of their values; (2) it reduces the multiplicative depth of the homomorphic circuits and the computational time of their execution; and (3) it offers better security margins.
-The upshot is that with this extra degree of freedom, we are able to implement CWTM homomorphically, while it was either impractical~\cite{ZS21,CZ22} or out of reach~\cite{TanEtAl,IZ21} with existing solutions, and with better performance and security than one could have hoped for.
-As an interesting special case of \aggregator{}, we also obtain a homomorphic implementation of CWMED which we call \textsc{HMED}, without incurring additional computational costs.
+The upshot is that with this extra degree of freedom, we are able to implement CWTM homomorphically, while it was either impractical~\cite{ZS21,CZ22} or out of reach~\cite{TanEtAl,IZ21} with existing solutions.
+As an interesting special case of \aggregator{}, we also obtain a homomorphic implementation of CWMED, which we call \textit{Homomorphic Median} (\aggregatortwo{}), without incurring additional costs.